 Julian cracked a nervous smile.

-“To this end…the board has elected you as a candidate for Core operator.”
+“To this end…the board has elected to enstate you as acting core operator.”

 Julian’s smile was gone, replaced with a look of shocked bewilderment.

-“You are going to be amongst a small group of candidates during the upcoming few weeks to go through a screening process.
-If selected you will be appointed as one of the two core operators, with all the rights and responsibilities afforded to the role.
-This includes overseeing and administering any and all changes to the infrastructure of the core operating system aboard Sol.
-This opportunity is a tremendous responsibility and honor.”
+“During this interim period you will overtake all the rights and responsibilities afforded to the role.
+Particularly, final reconciliation and implementation of all changes to the infrastructure of the core operating system aboard Sol.
+This opportunity is obviously a tremendous responsibility and honor.”

-Julian’s eyes, which opened in shock during the monologue, sullened his lips contorted into a nervous grin.
+Julian’s eyes, opened in shock, sullened as his lips contorted nervous.

-“Tomorrow morning at oh eight hundred you will meet with Gillian Knight, President of the Board of Operations for the Sol Program.
-She will brief you on the process you are about to undergo.
+“Tomorrow morning at oh eight hundred you will meet with Gillian.
+She will brief you on the new responsibilities of the role.
 These next few days are of the utmost importance.
-It is possible, however unlikely, that the lives of you and your family may be at risk.
-Only select individuals outside the Board of Directors and Core Operations team know the identity of the candidates.
-It is imperative to only discuss your candidacy with those who hold security clearance.”
+Due to the deeply polarizing interest of invested parties, it is possible, however unlikely, that the lives of you and your family may be at risk if knowledge of your appointment is made public.
+It is the opinion of the board that Ramsay’s disappearance is likely related to last weeks doxxing.
+It is imperative you only discuss this appointment with those holding appropriate clearance.”

 “Gillian will provide a full briefing tomorrow.”
-Reginald continued, “You have four days to pack and fully relocate aboard Sol.
-The impending embarkment date requires all permanent members aboard Sol by the 8th.”
+Reginald responded, “But in short, you have four days to pack and relocate to Sol.
+Our rigid departure timeline requires all permanent residents aboard Sol by the 8th.”

 “Four days?”
-Color drained slightly from Julian’s bronzed cheeks. “…what about my life?
-What about my family and my girlfriend?”
+Color drained slightly from Julian’s bronzed cheeks.
+“Sir…what about my life?
+What about my family and my fiancé?”

 Reginald smiled weakly at Julian.
-“I have a long night ahead of me.
-I can answer a few questions.
-Gillian will brief you in full tomorrow, in the conference room across the hall.”
+“I have much to do and I’m sure you must be exausted.
+I can answer a few questions but Gillian will brief you in full tomorrow.”

 Julian sat stone faced.
 “I understand the necessity of the Sol Program.
 I really do, I’ve always been an advocate.
 The earth’s resources are all but diminished, we have massive overpopulation, earth wrenching climate change and apathetical political gridlock…that’s why I’ve worked on the project for the last three years but, I’ve never considered leaving…San Francisco is my home.”